 The packages include different combinations of services, such as: service of a leading obstetrician-gynecologist;

-giving birth in one of the best hospitals in South Florida;
+Giving birth in one of the best hospitals in South Florida;

-all the traveling, accommodations and legal services;assistance in obtaining a complete package of American,Russian or Ukrainian documents for the baby.
+All the traveling, accommodations and legal services;assistance in obtaining a complete package of American,Russian or Ukrainian documents for the baby.

 Russian media emotionally discusses Trump’s proposal to end so-called birthright citizenship.

-However, many Russian women, who delivered their children in the USA, claim that they did it not because of the desire to give their children American citizenship, but because of the supremacy of American medicine.
+However, many Russian women, who delivered their children in the USA, claim that they did it not because of the desire to give their children American citizenship, but because of the superiority of American medicine.